goddtriffin/fontawesome/README.md

 ## How to use

 1) `go get github.com/MagnusFrater/fontawesome`
-2) Learn how to integrate it into your project below!
+2) Follow the example below to learn how to integrate it into your projects!

 ```go
 package main